-Archives and Digital Curation students who elect to pursue the thesis option must take 6 credits outside of the required 36 for completion of the MLIS program.
 INST 701 (3 credits) will replace the need to take LBSC 703 (3 credits).
-The 6 credits of LBSC 799 will be above and beyond.
 Students interested in pursuing the thesis option must contact Dr. Ken Heger (kheger@umd.edu) for approval.

 School Library

 Students in the School Library specialization may only write a thesis if they take the 9 required credits as additional classes past the 36 required.
 School library is entirely prescribed and there is no flexibility with changing courses.